pascal-felique/NNCV/README.md

 ## Overview

 We have modified and integrated the code of the Fast-SCNN model architecture to make it compatible with the existing training framework.

+The U-Net model architecture serves as a baseline reference to compare both model architectures.

 We have made different versions of the training script: perform training with Curriculum Learning or perform training with Curriculum Learning and Knowledge Distillation.